adaltas/node-shell/doc/config/options.md

   A list of possible and accepted values.
 * `required` (boolean)
   Whether or not this option must always be present.
-* `route` (function|string)
-  Execute a function or the function exported by a module if defined as a string, provide the params object, see the [routing documentation](/usage/routing/).
 * `shortcut` (char)
   Single character alias for the option name.
 Shortcuts must always be declared in the configuration and will not be automatically be extracted like options are when the "strict" property is not enabled.
 * `type` (string)